bnmosria/PaginatorAdapter/README.md

             ->setCurrentPageNumber($page)
             ->setItemCountPerPage($maxResult);

-        // Here you have a Zend-Paginator, just use it in your
+        // Here you have a Laminas-Paginator, just use it in your
-        // view as documented here: https://docs.zendframework.com/zend-paginator/usage/
+        // view as documented here: https://docs.laminas.dev/laminas-paginator/usage/
         return new ViewModel(['posts' => $paginator]);
     }
 ```